spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-client-element-web.md

 matrix_client_element_path_prefix: /element
 ```

+### Extending the configuration

+There are some additional things you may wish to configure about the component.

+Take a look at:

+- `roles/custom/matrix-client-element/defaults/main.yml` for some variables that you can customize via your `vars.yml` file
+- `roles/custom/matrix-client-element/templates/config.json.j2` for the component's default configuration.
+You can override settings (even those that don't have dedicated playbook variables) using the `matrix_client_element_configuration_extension_json` variable

 ## Adjusting DNS records

 Once you've decided on the domain and path, **you may need to adjust your DNS** records to point the Element Web domain to the Matrix server.